ENS-t-SNE: Embedding Neighborhoods Simultaneously t-SNE: Experiments on Synthetic Data

 where $\epsilon \sim N(0, \sigma^2)$ is a normal random variable with mean 0 and standard deviation $\sigma^2$, $d_{in}^m$ corresponds to within cluster distance for the $m$-th perspective and $d_{out}^m$ corresponds to the outside cluster distances.

-Since, the goal of ENS-t-SNE is to preserve local structures, this dataset suits its purpose and serves as a good example to show experimentally how the proposed ENS-t-SNE algorithm works.
-The aim is to show that similar to t-SNE for all of the perspectives, ENS-t-SNE preserves the local structures of the dataset, that is, each of the perspectives recovers the corresponding original clusters.
+\textbf{Experiments:} Since the goal of ENS-t-SNE is to preserve local structures, this dataset suits its purpose and serves as a good example to show experimentally how the proposed algorithm works.
+The aim is to show that ENS-t-SNE preserves the local structures of the dataset, that is, each of the perspectives recovers the corresponding original clusters.
+We conduct experiments on two synthetic datasets: the first with $400$ datapoints, three perspectives, and two clusters each; the second with $1000$ datapoints, three perspectives, and two, three, and four clusters.

-In Section~\ref{sec:cluster_results} we demonstrate the application of ENS-t-SNE on several synthetic datasets created as described above.